 1. Provide a description of the fisheries business activity which resulted in the significant effect: 2.
-Total significant effect (municipal expenditure) made necessary during 2022 by the fisheries business activity listed in #1: \$ 3.
+Total significant effect (municipal expenditure) made necessary during 2021 by the fisheries business activity listed in #1: \$ 3.
 Municipal expenditure is: □ actual □ determined necessary (Every municipal expenditure marked "determined necessary" must be supported by a resolution) 4.
 Describe how the municipal expenditure figure listed under Part 2 was determined: 5.
-Is the fisheries business activity part of a larger fiscal impact on the municipality?
+Is the fisheries business activity part of a larger fiscal impact on the municipality? ☐ yes ☐ no If yes, describe how the fisheries business-related part of the overall fiscal impact was determined.
 6. Describe the documentation that supports the municipality's claim of this significant effect (this documentation must be readily available to the department upon request):

-FY24 Shared Fisheries Business Tax Program DECLARATION OF SIGNIFICANT EFFECTS FORM
+FY 25 Shared Fisheries Business Tax Program DECLARATION OF SIGNIFICANT EFFECTS FORM